sprihajha/NYU-Tandon-LeetCode-Bootcamp/Week 2: Strings & HashMap/README.md

 # Week 2: Strings and HashMap

 Welcome to the second week of our LeetCode Bootcamp.
-This week, we will dive into Strings and HashMap in Python, alongside introducing powerful problem-solving patterns like the Two-Pointer Approach and the Sliding Window Technique.
+This week, we will dive into Strings and HashMap in Python, alongside introducing powerful problem-solving patterns like the Hash Map Pattern.

 ## Class Agenda (2 Hours)